jeffmcwhirter/rdx/README.md

 # Text message notifications

 To send text message notifications we use RAMADDA's phone plugin which is included in  the set of core plugins.
-If t you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's ramadda/plugins direcotry.
+If you have not installed the core plugins then build the phone plugin from the RAMADDA repository and copy it into the server's ramadda/plugins directory.

 The phone plugin uses <a href="https://www.twilio.com/">Twilio</a> as the message gateway.